CS 289A: Machine Learning

 (see project ideas below).

-You are welcome and encouraged to design a project that
+You are encouraged to design a project that

 However, please be honorable and don't suggest a project that

-you've already completed as part of your research.
+you've already fully completed as part of your research.

 The initial proposal is primarily a proposal, and need not be long.